Kourtney Kardashian Dubbed Unattractive As Leopard-Print Bikini & Turban Has Fans Laughing

 “She is just not attractive at all,” one user stated.

-“Hahaha turbans… you can’t make that stuff up” didn’t slam Kourtney on the attractiveness front, but it did see the user appearing to laugh at Kourtney.
+“Hahaha turbans… you can’t make that stuff up” slammed Kourtney for what she wearing.

 Kourtney has faced criticism over her appearance at the hands of her own family.
 Fans of the family’s E! show will recall a catfight between Kourtney and sister Kim that saw the KKW Beauty founder call her older sibling “the least exciting to look at.”

-While positive feedback on Kourtney’s social media now often comes as a bit of an inside joke – Kourtney will find herself being told she is “the most exciting to look at” – it looks like viewers to The Daily Mail’s images were less impressed.
+While positive feedback on Kourtney’s social media now often comes of as a bit of an inside joke, this Kardashian sister does find herself being told she is “the most exciting to look at.”
+Sadly, viewers to The Daily Mail’s images were less impressed.